Isla Bryson case: Enrolment at Ayrshire College

-In 2021, Bryson, awaiting trial, studied cosmetology at Ayrshire College's campus in Kilwinning for three months, where she went by Annie.
+In 2021 Bryson, awaiting trial, studied cosmetology at Ayrshire College's campus in Kilwinning for three months, where she went by Annie.
 Most of her coursemates were younger women.
-Upon learning of her later rape conviction, three of her coursemates expressed feeling shocked and violated, as she had practised applying spray tan on them as part of a one-day course, during which they had worn little clothing.
+Upon learning of her later rape conviction, three of her course-mates expressed feeling shocked and violated, as she had practised applying spray tan on them as part of a one-day course, during which they had worn little clothing.
 The college said that it had no knowledge of the charges against her at the time.

 Susan Smith of the campaign group For Women Scotland (Note: For Women Scotland is often described as either "gender-critical" or "anti-trans" by various publishers.) called it "terrifying" that Bryson's name change had allowed her to "hide her identities and gain access to young women".
-Expert lawyer Thomas Ross said that, under law, people accused of crimes are not obliged to disclose that fact.
+The lawyer Thomas Ross said that, under law, people accused of crimes are not obliged to disclose that fact.
 He called the situation a catch-22 for institutions, that would have to choose between putting other students at risk by allowing that person to attend, or discriminating against someone with the presumption of innocence.

 Trial

 Bryson was tried at the High Court of Justiciary in Glasgow in January 2023.
-The prosecution, advocate depute John Keenan, described how she had "preyed on two vulnerable female partners" after meeting them online.
+The prosecution, the advocate depute John Keenan, described how she had "preyed on two vulnerable female partners" after meeting them online.
 Bryson denied the rape charges, saying the sex had been consensual, and that she was "in no way a predatory male".
 Bryson's defence, Edward Targowski, argued that she was also vulnerable due being transgender.

 Bryson was convicted of the rapes on 24 January 2023, making her the first trans woman known to be convicted of rape in Scotland.
 The presiding judge, Lord Scott, warned her that a "significant custodial sentence" was inevitable.
 Following her conviction, Police Scotland declared that Bryson had been arrested and charged as a man, and that her crimes would therefore be recorded as having been committed by a man.

-On 28 February 2023, Bryson was sentenced to eight years in prison, with a further three years of supervision upon release.
+On 28 February 2023 Bryson was sentenced to eight years in prison, with a further three years of supervision upon release.
 She was also placed on the Violent and Sex Offender Register for life.
 The court heard reports of Bryson having neurodevelopmental problems.
 In his summary, Lord Scott said Bryson continued to deny the crimes, and had claimed, without evidence, that the victims had colluded against her:

 You see yourself as the victim in this case.
 But you are not [...]
 Your vulnerability is no excuse at all for what you did to these two women in 2016 and 2019.
 Regardless of your own vulnerability, in a period of just under three years, you raped two women who can both be regarded as vulnerable.